coutinhotauan/pokeapp/README.md

 - Search Page
 - Google account's login
 - Favorite's
+- Firebase Cloud Messaging (Push Notification)

 ## What I used to build?

 - http (Pawann used to fetch data from the Pokemon's API)
-- Firebase (for login and data storage)
+- Firebase (for login, data storage and push notification)
 - Modular (for page routing)